openhab/openhab-docs/installation/armbian.md

 The very active [openHAB Community Forum](https://community.openhab.org) provides many more details and hints.
 If you run into any problems, use the search function or open a new thread with your detailed question.

-In case you run into a problem that is board hardware related, please use [Armbian Community forums](https://forum.armbian.com/forum/1-bug-tracker/).
+In case you run into a problem that is board hardware related, please use the [Armbian Community forums](https://forum.armbian.com/) or [Armbian bug reporting form](https://www.armbian.com/bugs/).